pyladies/info/README.md

 **Is there a PyLadies chapter where I live?**

 Please check out our registered [PyLadies chapter locations](https://www.pyladies.com/locations/).
-If there is none near you, it is likely does not exist.
+If there is none near you, it likely does not exist.
 You're also welcome to join us in [Slack](https://slackin.pyladies.com/)!